-Pondering and acting cautiously:
+Pondering and Acting Cautiously:

 Thank God!
 I also want to express my opinion about it.
-A few days ago, I obtained a little light from my friend and now would like to share them with you.
-Regarding the viewpoint mentioned above, I also think it is wrong.
+A few days ago, I obtained a little light from my friend and now would like to share it with you.
+Regarding the viewpoint “The word of God is only in the Bible, and nowhere else,” I also think it is wrong.
 God is the truth, the way, the life, and He has the unending way of truth.
-If we come to the conclusion that the word of God is only in the Bible, and nowhere else, then isn’t this denying that God has the unending way of truth?
+If we come to the conclusion that the word of God is only in the Bible, and nowhere else, then wouldn’t we be denying that God has the unending way of truth?

-Pondering and acting cautiously:
+Pondering and Acting Cautiously: